EU top court paves way to cut billions to Poland and Hungary | Law-Order

 At stake are hundreds of billions of euros of funds, the EU's internal cohesion, and its international standing.
 Hungary and Poland have long been big beneficiaries of EU funds, which the bloc has poured into the former communist countries to help develop their economies since they joined in 2004.

-The EU says that to receive those benefits, countries must uphold common European standards, which Warsaw and Budapest have flouted by imposing political control over the judiciary and media and restricting civil rights.
-The disputes threaten to sow discord in the EU on its eastern flank, where it aims to project unity in response to Russia massing forces near Ukraine.
+The EU says that to receive those benefits, countries must uphold common European standards, which Warsaw and Budapest have flouted by imposing political control over the judiciary and media, and restricting civil rights.
+Disagreements over the rule of law come as the bloc seeks to present a united front on its eastern flank, where Russia has massed forces near Ukraine.

-The EU has already frozen pandemic recovery funds worth 36 billion euros ($41 billion) from Poland and 7 billion euros from Hungary.
+The EU has already frozen pandemic recovery funds worth 36 billion euros ($41 billion) for Poland and 7 billion euros for Hungary.
 The so-called "conditionality mechanism" could now affect any part of the EU budget, worth 1.8 trillion euros ($2 trillion) for 2021-27.
-Poland, the biggest former Communist EU member with 38 million people, is eligible for more than 75 billion euros through 2027, including for climate, digitalization, and public health.
-Hungary has a population around a quarter of the size but has received an even greater share of EU spending per capita.
+Poland, the biggest formerly communist EU member with 38 million people, is eligible for more than 75 billion euros through 2027, including for climate, digitalisation and public health.
+Hungary has a population around a quarter the size but has received an even greater share of EU spending per capita.

 "Hungary and Poland have been rapidly backsliding on media freedom, independence of judges, the right to protest," said Amnesty International.
 "Instead of trying to oppose EU funds being conditional on respect for the rule of law, they should respect people's rights and clean up their act."
 EU officials said the bloc might move on Hungary first, while political horse-trading would probably delay a decision to withhold funds at least until late this year.